GPS on i9300

 Sorry, I can't give you an answer.

 I copied the data from the wiki page https://redmine.replicant.us/projects/replicant/wiki/BCM4751 and made a vertical table at https://redmine.replicant.us/projects/replicant/wiki/BCM4751protocol .

 RE: GPS on i9300 - Added by doak complex about 2 years ago

 Just to point out that option A) is already used by e.g. Wolfgang:

 Could you give more precisions about the external bluetooth GPS receiver you are using ?

 I use a QSTARZ BT-Q818XT.

-RE: GPS on i9300 - Added by Kurtis Hanna 6 months ago
+RE: GPS on i9300 - Added by Kurtis Hanna about 2 years ago

 It should be noted that if Wolfgang was using a bluetooth GPS device with Replicant, I assume he would be connecting it with nonfree Bluetooth firmware, which is not supported or recommended by the Replicant project. https://blog.fossencdi.org/nonfree-firmware-android.html

-RE: GPS on i9300 - Added by Daniel Kulesz 4 months ago
+RE: GPS on i9300 - Added by Daniel Kulesz almost 2 years ago

 Just like with the wifi adapters, I have read that there are also freedom-friendly bluetooth dongles out there.
 I recently bought one that has the CSR8510 chipset.
 It should be basically the same as this one sold by Technoethical: